 China, through communism, educated its people.
 The Chinese learned how to integrate socialism and capitalism (they used socialism to get their act together) to educate and train their own people.
 When China succeeded at education, they employed capitalism against the West and beat them at their own game.
 The discussion between communism and capitalism has always been about who would control the means of production and distribution, either one can produce or one can’t.

 The 100 years of humiliation have further taught China, that no power will ever get close enough to ride its warships (armed with HVP guided projectiles) up the Yangtze and Pearl Rivers without facing a significant deterrent.

 THIS ARTICLE IS SUPPORTED BY REQUIRED VIDEO AND AUDIO NARRATIVES

-This article is supported by required audio and video narratives (a detailed read/study/videos) and points out The “War on Drugs,” and The Rape of China are one in the same, geopolitical war of trade deficit, oil, and resources that has been waged for centuries.
+This article is supported by required audio and video narratives (a detailed read/study/videos).
+It points out The “War on Drugs” and The Rape of China are one in the same geopolitical war of trade deficit, oil, and resources that has been waged for centuries.
 Stratification economics treats racism as rational.
-While The United States Department of Justice has been turned into a private system of injustice to target Black people particularly in its leadership class and educated professionals.
+At the same time, The United States Department of Justice has been turned into a private system of injustice to target Black people, particularly in its leadership class and educated professionals.

 “Can we really afford to REMAIN silent”?

 They’ve introduced, promoted, and controlled through law enforcement, non-medical narcotic analgesic analogs (heroin), analogs of cocaine (crack), and then arrested, convicted, and imprisoned all to suppress progressive thought and actions.
 One should note this strategy is not new and was used effectively by England against China, which led to the Boxer War for the same purpose, to suppress progressive thought and actions.